s3curitybug/similarity-uniform-fuzzy-hash/README.md

     * `represent`: Returns a String representing a UniformFuzzyHash in a visual way.
 Each block is represented as one or several characters, depending on the block size.
 The characters base and the number of characters per factor size can be chosen.

     * `print`: Prints a String representing a UniformFuzzyHash in a visual way, wrapping it at a choosable length.
-It is possible to print at the begining of each wrapped line, a percentage indicating the wrap scroll.
+It is possible to print at the beginning of each wrapped line, a percentage indicating the wrap scroll.

     <p align="center"><img src="readme-media/print-visually.png" width=400/></p>